ALEXANDER GARZA, MD

 SECURING THE PEACE

-more health care — that makes us feel better, or, for that matter, focusing nominally on social determinants of health.
+— more health care — that makes us feel better, or, for that matter, focusing nominally on social determinants of health.
 But complex problems rarely have simple solutions, and health is the definition of complexity.
-Trying to understand how this
+Trying to

-can work and provide for their families, and are free to live their best lives, then you have stability — a real victory.
+they can work and provide for their families, and are free to live their best lives, then you have stability — a real victory.
 "Securing the peace," the motto of my civil affairs unit, is hard, complex and engaging work.
-But it was the only way to
+But it was the

-arrive at the root cause.
-Though we are very good at doing this for errors in the delivery of health care, we are very poor in doing this for health overall, which would eventually lead us outside of the four walls of the health care system.
+until you arrive at the root cause.
+Though we are very good at doing this for errors in the delivery of health care, we are very poor in doing this for health overall, which would eventually lead us outside of the four walls of the health

 ALEXANDER GARZA is chief community health officer for St. Louis-based SSM Health and COVID-19 incident commander for the St. Louis Metropolitan Pandemic Task Force.
 He is the winner of CHA's 2022 Sister Carol Keehan Award.